 You can use SXMPMeta::SerializeToBuffer() to create a serialized string of XML in valid RDF format from the XMP data contained in the XMP object.
-The XMP Specification Part 1, Data and Serialization Models provides a complete overview of the storage model, describes how XMP is serialized and discusses issues with RDF.
+The XMP Specification Part 1, Data Model, Serialization, and Core Properties provides a complete overview of the storage model, describes how XMP is serialized and discusses issues with RDF.

 You can provide option flags that control the final format of the serialized RDF.
-For example, it can be a complete XMP packet (which is the default), or you can specify kXMP_OmitPacketWrapper.
-If you want the XMP data to use as little space as possible, use kXMP_UseCompactFormat to produce RDF with a very compact syntax.
+For example, it can be a complete XMP packet (which is the default), or you can specify kXMP OmitPacketWrapper.
+If you want the XMP data to use as little space as possible, use kXMP_UseCompactFormat to produce RDF with a very compact syntax; this is the default option.
 If you have special formatting requirements, you can specify which newline characters to use or how much indentation to apply to the RDF.

-This simple call produces serialized XMP in standard format, with the packet wrapper.
-It uses the default values for indentation, newline characters and the base indent.
+This simple call produces serialized XMP in the default compact format, without the packet wrapper: